tendermint/tendermint/docs/rfc/rfc-018-bls-agg-exploration.md

 created in 370 microseconds and verified in 2700 microseconds.
-Our current [Ed25519 implementation][voi-ed25519-perf] lists a 27.5 microsecond signature creation time and 5.19 milliseconds to perform batch verification on 128 signatures, which is slightly fewer than the 175 in the hub. blst, a popular implementation of BLS signature aggregation was benchmarked to perform verification on 100 signatures in 1.5 milliseconds [when run locally][blst-verify-bench] on an 8 thread machine and pre-aggregated public keys.
+Our current [Ed25519 implementation][voi-ed25519-perf] lists a 27.5 microsecond signature creation time and 5.19 milliseconds to perform batch verification on 128 signatures, which is slightly fewer than the 175 in the Hub. blst, a popular implementation of BLS signature aggregation was benchmarked to perform verification on 100 signatures in 1.5 milliseconds [when run locally][blst-verify-bench] on an 8 thread machine and pre-aggregated public keys.